Do you want to get the competitive edge in your professional life?

 Emotional Intelligence is the capacity to be aware of your emotions, control your emotions, while becoming aware of others emotions and judicially conversing with them in ways that improve interpersonal relationships.

-- Self-Management.
+- Self-Expression or Self-Management.
 When working to improve self-management, you will be looking at your assertiveness, your self-discipline and self-control, your trustworthiness, your problem-solving abilities, your ability to be adaptable when necessary and your ability to live on the positive side of life.

 - Relationship Management.
 Do you want better teamwork and collaboration on your team?
 Then increase the emotional intelligence of team members.
 Emotional intelligence skills help you manage conflict and influence the behaviors of others.